Wrong Marfa is Right for Solar Power

 After the 2016 election, a group of Marfans got together to talk about positive actions they could take for the community.
 That’s when they connected with Ballroom Marfa.
 Freedom Solar had just started a rooftop solar project for the art space.

 Buck and Camp’s project is being completed in two phases.
 The first 3.6kW system of SunPower X-series modules was installed in August of 2017 to cover their residential electricity usage.
-The second 2.52kW system, which is scheduled for installation in April, will cover a portion of their shop and gallery’s energy use.
+The second 2.52kW system, which will be installed in April, will cover a portion of their shop and gallery’s energy use.
 The commercial array was made more affordable with a Renewable Energy for America Program grant from the USDA.

 [Related: Marfa’s Solar-powered Stonehenge]